 Awadagin K.A.
 Pratt

-Professor of Piano and Artist-in-Residence
+Professor Emeritus of Piano

 In 1992 Pratt won the Naumburg International Piano Competition and two years later was awarded an Avery Fisher Career Grant.
 Since then, he has played numerous recitals throughout the US including performances at Lincoln Center, Kennedy Center, Dorothy Chandler Pavilion in Los Angeles and Chicago’s Orchestra Hall.
 His many orchestral performances include appearances with the New York Philharmonic, Minnesota Orchestra and the Pittsburgh, Atlanta, Baltimore, St. Louis, National, Detroit and New Jersey symphonies among many others.
 Summer festival engagements include Ravinia, Blossom, Wolftrap, Caramoor and Aspen, the Hollywood Bowl and the Mostly Mozart Festival in Tokyo.